 Enter the hostname of the appliance if it is standalone.
-If the appliance is a cluster member, enter the cluster alias, or if an alias has not been set then enter the cluster name.
+If the appliance is a cluster member, enter the cluster alias, or if an alias has not been set then set its DNS entry.

 The two character country code for the country in which the appliance is located, for example GB.

 The state or province in which the appliance is located, for example Yorkshire.

 The locality in which the appliance is located, for example York.

 The department using the appliance.
 This field is optional.

 The email contact for users of this appliance.
 This field is optional.

 The RSA key length.
 Select one of the following from the drop down list: 1024, 2048, or 4096 bits.